The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University

 \end{singlespace}

 {}

 \pagenumbering{arabic}

-Top universities are under growing pressure to increase the racial and socioeconomic diversity of their student bodies.
-In an influential paper, \citet{chetty2020income} argue that large-scale income-based affirmative action at selective colleges could significantly increase intergenerational mobility in the United States.
-Consistent with this, \citet{bleemer2022affirmative} finds that race-based affirmative action in the University of California system increased the earnings of underrepresented minority students, and he argues that the policy improved allocative efficiency because students who were displaced to other schools were not worse off.
+Top universities face growing pressure to increase their students' racial and socioeconomic diversity. \citet{chetty2020income} argue that large-scale income-based affirmative action at selective colleges could significantly increase intergenerational mobility in the United States.
+Consistent with this, \citet{bleemer2022affirmative} finds that race-based affirmative action at the University of California increased underrepresented minority students' earnings. \citeauthor{bleemer2022affirmative} argues that the policy improved allocative efficiency because displaced students were not worse off.

-These arguments about the benefits of affirmative action rely on the assumption that selective universities can increase diversity without reducing their value added.\footnote{\enskip \citet{chetty2020income} write: ``[W]e also assume that [our] estimated causal effects do not change under our counterfactual student reallocations, in particular ignoring potential changes in value-added that may arise from having a different group of students (peer effects)'' (p.\ 1626).
+These arguments about affirmative action's benefits assume selective universities can increase diversity without reducing their value added.\footnote{\enskip \citet{chetty2020income} write: ``[W]e also assume that [our] estimated causal effects do not change under our counterfactual student reallocations, in particular ignoring potential changes in value-added that may arise from having a different group of students (peer effects)'' (p.\ 1626).
 Similarly, \citet{bleemer2022affirmative}'s claim that affirmative action improved allocative efficiency relies on the untested assumption that the policy did not reduce the returns of inframarginal white and Asian students.} Yet the value of attending a top college may depend on its student body composition.
 At schools with high-achieving students, professors can teach courses at an advanced level \citep{duflo2011}, and individuals may learn from peers with similar academic preparation \citep{carrell2013,arcidiacono2016}.
-At schools with wealthy students, individuals may gain access to peer and alumni job networks in high-paying sectors of the economy \citep{zimmerman2019,michelman2022old}.
-Employers' recruiting and hiring decisions may depend on the expected ability of a school's student body \citep{macleod2017,weinstein2018employer}.
-If these mechanisms are important, then policies that significantly increase the scale of affirmative action can have negative spillover effects on the outcomes of \emph{all} students.
-There is little compelling evidence on the existence and magnitude of such spillovers because it is difficult to isolate variation in the composition of a college's student body.
+Schools with wealthy student bodies provide access to peers and alumni in high-paying sectors of the economy \citep{zimmerman2019,michelman2022old}.
+Employers' recruiting and hiring decisions may depend on the expected ability of a school's students \citep{macleod2017,weinstein2018employer}.
+If these mechanisms are important, significantly increasing the scale of affirmative action can negatively affect all students' outcomes.
+There is little compelling evidence on the existence and magnitude of such spillovers because isolating variation in the composition of a college's student body is challenging.